redis/redis/README.md

 of its trademarks but it has requirements that must be followed as described in its Trademark Guidelines available at: https://redis.com/legal/trademark-guidelines/.

-Redis internals
+Redis Community Edition internals
 ===

-If you are reading this README you are likely in front of a Github page or you just untarred the Redis Community Edition distribution tar ball.
+If you are reading this README you are likely in front of a GitHub page or you just untarred the Redis Community Edition distribution tar ball.
 In both the cases you are basically one step away from the source code, so here we explain the Redis Community Edition source code layout, what is in each file as a general idea, the